 Two laser cutting terms worth knowing:

-Vector Engraving -- cutting -- set the laser power to high.
+Vector Engraving -- aka cutting.
+Set the laser power to high.

-Raster -- etching -- lower the laser power, and increase the speed, so that it just scores the material instead of cutting it.
+Raster -- aka etching.
+You lower the laser power, and increase the speed, so that it just scores the material instead of cutting it.

 And a Strategic Outsourcing

 The software, the workflow, the hardware... it was a lot to absorb in one gulp.